-The FTC and CTC were part of the original testing project described in the link to the left for the MBE PMI Validation and Conformance Testing Project.
+The FTC and CTC were part of the MBE PMI Validation and Conformance Testing Project that concluded in 2015.
 The FTC and CTC are not intended to represent best practice in how to apply GD&T (geometric dimensioning and tolerancing) to a part.
 Simpler GD&T strategies could have been used.
 The test cases are intended to be valid presentations of GD&T defined in the ASME Y14 tolerancing standards, some of which may not be commonly used.

 This dataset is based on the project Design, Manufacturing, and Inspection Data for a Box Assembly.
 The models are based on FTC-07 (box), FTC-08 (lid), and FTC-09 (plate) from above.
 Those FTC test cases were remodeled to be smaller, have simpler PMI, include fasteners to join the parts, and to be more easily manufactured.
 A fourth part was also added.
 The parts and assembly were modeled in Dassault Systemes SolidWorks and Siemens NX 1953.